Is My Cat Overweight? How To Spot Feline Obesity and What To Do About It

 - Neutering

-- Certain endocrine disorders
+- Certain endocrine disorders2

 - History of being prescribed certain drugs

-Why is Feline Obesity a Problem?
+Why Is Feline Obesity a Problem?

 Obesity is the most common nutritional issue in cats.
 Obesity in cats is associated with many health problems.
 Some of the problems you may find in obese cats include: